badtechnologies/bad-branding/README.md

-# bad-branding
+# Bad Technologies™ Branding

-All branding files for Bad Technologies™
+All branding files for Bad Technologies